Schedule of Events

 - $155 Program Package includes: 6 hours of MCLE credit, resource materials and lunch

-- UCLA School of Law Alumni Fee: $125 Program Package includes: 6 hours of MCLE credit, resource materials and lunch
+- Golden Gate University School of Law Alumni Fee: $125 Program Package includes: 6 hours of MCLE credit, resource materials and lunch

 - Student Fee: $60 Program Package includes: resource materials and lunch